 MAP arbitration provisions are currently included in four of Ireland's DTAs (Canada, Israel, Mexico and the US) but are subject to an exchange of notes to establish procedures and, in some cases, to bring MAP arbitration into effect.
-Ireland intends to adopt mandatory binding arbitration provisions when the Multilateral Instrument ("MLI"), developed by the OECD, is ratified in the Finance Act 2017.
+Ireland has adopted the mandatory binding arbitration provisions of the MLI.